miguelneves01/miguelneves01/README.md

 - A 22 year old Portuguese.
 - 2nd year Computer Science/Software Engenieering Student.
 - Currently working as a Junior Developer for the Consulting Agency ITPeople.
-- Working in the project SIBS Backoffice or SBO for the client SIBS, Forward Payment Solutions.
+- Working in the Backoffice Project for the client SIBS, Forward Payment Solutions.